 Student representatives

-The student representatives of the Academic Board are Aleksi Niemi, Anniina Honkasaari, Eemeli Lahtinen, Mirva Pekkola and Katriina Sark.
+The student representatives of the Academic Board are Aleksi Niemi, Anniina Honkasaari, Nina Kovanen, Eemeli Lahtinen and Katriina Sark.

 The Education Council supports the university’s preconditions to promote scientific and artistic education and to provide education based on high-quality and ethically sustainable research and promotes the continuous learning of the know-how concerning social influence.
 The council acts as a tool for the multisectoral and multidisciplinary development of the university.